Background

 But, I think, “Yes.
 I believe in progress.”

-I believe soon free thought will be taken for granted.
+I believe soon free thought will be taken

 I believe soon no one will die